I am always doing that which I cannot do, in order that I may learn how to do it

 A subordinate role, in all likelihood, compared to the hyperparameter Temperature value, described above, and the hyperparameter Top_p value described below, and will therefore, for the time being, not be addressed or considered any further.

-At this point let us forget about the Top_k and Top_p hyperparameter for a moment and again draw our attention to the Temperature hyperparameter.
+At this point let us forget about the hyperparameter Top_k and the hyperparameter Top_p for a moment and again let us draw our attention to the hyperparameter Temperature.

 What we note ist that Bard too offers the possibility of adjusting the temperature setting.
 See for yourself: